-All B vitamins help the body to convert food (carbohydrates) into fuel (glucose), which the body uses to produce energy.
+All B vitamins help the body convert food (carbohydrates) into fuel (glucose), which the body uses to produce energy.
 These B vitamins, often referred to as B complex vitamins, also help the body use fats and protein.
-B complex vitamins are needed for healthy skin, hair, eyes, and liver, and to help the nervous system function properly.
+B complex vitamins are needed for a healthy liver, healthy skin, hair, and eyes, and to help the nervous system function properly.

 Niacin also helps the body make various sex and stress-related hormones in the adrenal glands and other parts of the body.
 Niacin helps improve circulation, and it has been shown to suppress inflammation.